learn-academy-2020-charlie/battleship-migrysel-treasure/README.md

 7. As a user I can torpedo one 1 block submarine, so that the game is diverse.

 ### Third Epic
-1. As a user the ships can be oriented vertical or horizontal but not diagonally, so that there is a diverse placement of ships on the board.
+1. As a developer the ships can be oriented vertical or horizontal but not diagonally, so that there is a diverse placement of ships on the board.

-2. As a user I can randomly place the two 4 block ships, one vertical one horizontal, so that there is a diverse placement of 4 block ships on the board.
+2. As a developer I can randomly place the two 4 block ships, one vertical one horizontal, so that there is a diverse placement of 4 block ships on the board.

-3. As a user I can randomly place the 3 block ships, one vertical one horizontal, so that there is a diverse placement of 3 block ships on the board.
+3. As a developer I can randomly place the 3 block ships, one vertical one horizontal, so that there is a diverse placement of 3 block ships on the board.

-4. As a user I can randomly place the two 2 block ships, one vertical one horizontal, so that there is a diverse placement of 2 block ships on the board.
+4. As a developer I can randomly place the two 2 block ships, one vertical one horizontal, so that there is a diverse placement of 2 block ships on the board.

 5. As a user I can see the status of ships I have sunk/not sunk, so that I have an easier way of knowing how many and which ships I left.